Check the Summit schedule below!

 Wisconsin’s creative sector has the power to strengthen and revitalize communities, educate our kids for the 21st century world and workforce, and build a foundation for growth and lifelong learning – all essential for Wisconsin’s future and success.
 Come to the Wisconsin Creative Summit to learn, network, and be inspired by all that the arts and creativity provide for our kids, our communities, and our state.

 Elections.
 Politics.
 A changing economy.
 Community engagement.
 Education reform.
 Climate change.
 These are “interesting” times, to say the least.
 The Wisconsin Creative Summit is happening soon after the November 6 elections and right before the start of a new year and new decision-makers.
-There’s a lot we don’t know right now, but one thing is essential – it’s never been more important for people who care about Wisconsin’s future to come together to find common ground, learn from each other, and connect through community and creativity.
+One thing is essential – it’s never been more important for people who care about Wisconsin’s future to come together to find common ground, learn from each other, and connect through community and creativity.
 Interesting times indeed.

 If you are involved with and care about the arts, culture and creativity in your community as a staff member, board member, or community activist, you should attend the Summit.
 It’s a learning community and a chance to tell your story about what’s happening in the arts, in your community, and around the state.
 Spend the day with people who are doing the same work you are doing, facing the same challenges, exploring the same ideas.
 The Summit is all about gaining knowledge, connecting with new and old friends, sharing your successes and challenges, and becoming inspired for the work ahead.

-We're thrilled that John Davis, former director of Lanesboro Arts, will be the Summit keynote speaker.
+We're thrilled that John Davis, former director of Lanesboro Arts and the "mastermind" behind the designation of Lanesboro, MN, as an "arts campus," is the Summit keynote speaker.
 John's innovative and creative work in rural arts, development, and sustainability is nationally known.
 He's currently working deeply in those fields as a recipient of a prestigious fellowship from the Bush Foundation.
 Whatever size community you live in, John will inspire you and make you think about the role of the arts in our communities.

 At the Summit, we’ll use a “World-Café” structured conversational process to share knowledge and get in-depth on topics ranging from the arts and workforce development to the arts and the environment.
 If you’ve never been part of that process before, it’s an exciting process and a great way to explore important topics and critical issues.